wp-plugins/multi-plugin-installer/readme.txt

 Multi Plugin Installer allows you to take a backup of all the plugins and install it on another wordpress installation in one go.

+Click here to know more about how to use the plugin <a href="http://www.wpfruits.com/downloads/wp-plugins/multi-plugin-installer/">http://www.wpfruits.com/downloads/wp-plugins/multi-plugin-installer/</a>

 =Features  =